Robert Forde: Terra Nova Expedition

 On 15 June 1910, The Terra Nova left Cardiff.
 Some 8000 people volunteered to take part in this expedition.
 It was traveling via the uninhabited Ilha de Trinidade and Cape Town to New Zealand.
 On 19 November 1910, they collected supplies and members of the expedition and left Port Chalmers.
 It reached Ross Island on 4 January 1911 after coming in contact with severe storms and heavy pack ice.
 A shore party of 34 spent two seasons exploring on and around the Ross Island Shelf.
-They were unable to reach the old Discovery hut at Hut Point.
+They were unable to reach the old Discovery Expedition hut at Hut Point.
 Scott had to settle for base on Cape Evans and started to unload the same day.
 One of the expedition's three experimental motor sledges was lost in the process, plunging through the sea ice.

 The Terra Nova left on 26 January carrying a four-man team headed for the Victoria Land mountains opposite Ross island, and six-man Eastern Party under Lt.
 Victor Campbell.
 The Victoria Land Party included the geologists Thomas Griffith Taylor and Frank Debenham, the physicist C. S. Wright, and petty officer Edgar Evans.
-It investigated the geology and glaciology of the McMurdo dry valleys and the Taylor and Koettlitz Glaciers, returning to Hut Point on 14 March.
+It investigated the geology and glaciology of the McMurdo dry valleys and Taylor Glacier and Koettlitz Glacier, returning to Hut Point on 14 March.

 The Terra Nova left Cape Evans with the remains of the expedition on 19 January 1913; pausing to pick up Taylor's and Debenhams's and the Eastern Party's specimens from Victoria Land, they sailed for New Zealand.
 They arrived to telegraph the news of Scott's death on 10 February 1913.

 Robert Forde's relationship with Captain Scott

 Captain Scott, whose full name was Robert Falcon Scott was the Captain of the Terra Nova.
-On this expedition Captain Scott was nicknamed ' The Skipper'.
+On this expedition, Captain Scott was nicknamed 'The Skipper'.
 While on this expedition with Forde, Robert Scott wrote numerous diaries on the South Pole.
 This was then published in 1913 as Scotts Expedition.
-In January 1912 Captain Scott and the remaining men on his team reached the South Pole.
+In January 1912, Captain Scott and the remaining men on his team reached the South Pole.
 They had been gone for 93 days and covered 960 statute miles.
 Scott died on his way back from the expedition from starvation and exposure.
 He and the rest of the team had been dead eight months before they were found.